nambvarun/dotfiles/README.md

 `install-zsh.sh`: fetches latest zsh using brew, installs oh-my-zsh, and switches default shell to zsh.
 Need to exit for all the changes to take effect.

+NOTE: When running install-zsh.sh make sure to add your username as the first parameter.

 `install-zsh-plugins.sh`: installs zsh-syntax-highlighting and zsh-autosuggestions.

 We need to edit the plugins line in `~/.zshrc` with this command: